Art Glossary

 Value

 Light or dark; the variations of light and dark on the surface of an object.
-The lightness or darkness of a color.
+The lightness or darkness of a color on a scale of black to white.

 Variety